 Water and baking soda is a tried-and-true cleaning method.

 Mix them to create a concoction the consistency of pancake batter and smear it on the terminals.
-The mixture will slowly eat away the deposits.
+The mixture will slowly eat away the corrosion.

-You can accomplish the same effect using Coca-Cola, or a similar soft drink.
-Its slight acidity will slowly dissolve battery terminal deposits.
+You can accomplish the same effect using any brand of cola.
+Its slight acidity will slowly dissolve battery terminal corrosion.
 Pour some on the terminals, let it sit for several minutes and then wipe clean.

 Why waste a good can of sugary goodness when you can use a battery terminal cleaning brush?

-I have about three of them scattered around the basement and garage.
+I have about three of them scattered around the garage.
 One reason I like them is because they’re like me – cheap, but effective.

 Simply disconnect the battery, starting with the negative terminal.
-Use the brush to scrub the terminals and connectors clean.
+Use the brush to loosen and remove deposits and corrosion from the terminals and connectors.

 How to prevent battery terminal corrosion

-I like preventing battery-terminal deposits even better than cleaning them.
+I like preventing battery terminal corrosion even better than cleaning it.

 Apply battery-terminal grease to the terminals to help prevent corrosion.
 It’s available at any auto parts store and usually comes in a little ketchup-like packet.